The Krieau Harness Racing Club

 Harness racing was practiced at the Krieau even before the horse racetrack was built.
 At the beginning races were individual time trials and there was no betting.
 Later on, racing enthusiasts were given the opportunity to bet on their favorite horses.

-There were also thoroughbred horse races for nearly 150 years at the Trabrennbahnverein but the competition from local lotteries and football bets progressively reduced the number of races until they completely stopped in 2003.
+There were also thoroughbred horse races for nearly 150 years at the Trabrennbahnverein but the competition from local lotteries and football betting progressively reduced the number of races until they completely stopped in 2003.

 Today the racing season runs from September to June and visitors are welcomed to ride the sulkies along with professionals during special events organized by the club several times a year.